Close Menu

 Question: If I think the auto accident is my fault, should I say so?

-Answer: A check up may be a good idea for both you and your passengers.
-You could be injured and not know it right away.
-At least call your doctor or another health care provider for help in deciding what your needs may be.
-Your automobile insurance may pay your health care bills.
+Answer: A check up (at least) is a good idea for both you and your passengers.
+One could be injured and not know it right away.

 Question: Who pays if I am injured or my car is damaged?